 - Marie MacBain, VP of Product & Design at G2.

 In this article, we’ve compiled all the juicy bits and top tips from their discussion:

-- The skills to look for in a prospective PM hire
+- The skills to look for in a prospective product hire

 - Culture fit: An important piece of the hiring puzzle

-- How the skills you’re looking for in PM will change with seniority level
+- How the skills you’re looking for in product will change

 Let’s dive straight in. 👇

-The skills to look for in a prospective product manager hire
+The skills to look for in a prospective product team hire

 Having the right skill set is key when hiring a product management person for them to be successful.

 The standard skills to look for in somebody in a product management role is excellent communication skills.
 This is essential, they need to be able to explain complex ideas at a granular level, but also take it up to a higher level so they can convey the general gist of what will be built, or what's the value that's going to be derived to somebody who's not very technical.
 Product managers frequently have to bridge those different audiences successfully and seamlessly.